maptracker/GeneralUtility/Rnotes.md

     legend is rendered.
 Takes a list with a bunch of sub options.
 Default positioning is unfortunately not very space efficient.
+  * `panel` = A powerful mechanism to control how each panel of the lattice is rendered.
+See below for more details.
 * Univariate Plotting
   * `densityplot()` =
   * `histogram()` =